alan-turing-institute/data-safe-haven/docs/tutorial/deployment_tutorials/how-to-deploy-sre.md

 > It is very important that address spaces do not overlap in the environment as this will cause network faults.
 This means that prefixes must differ by at least 8 in their third octet.
 > This provides ample addresses for a SRE and capacity to add additional subnets should that be required in the future.

-### :full_moon: Generate full SRE configuration
+### :full_moon: View full SRE configuration

+In subsequent steps that require the configuration file you just created, the config actually used is the full config that is generated automatically.
+Should you wish to, you can view a nested printout of the full SRE (or full SHM) config by doing the following:

 On your **deployment machine**.

 + Ensure you have the latest version of the Safe Haven repository from [https://github.com/alan-turing-institute/data-safe-haven](https://github.com/alan-turing-institute/data-safe-haven).
 + Open a Powershell terminal and navigate to the top-level folder within the Safe Haven repository.
-+ Generate a new full configuration file for the new SRE using the following commands.
++ Show the full configuration for the new SRE or the SHM using the following commands.
   + `Import-Module ./deployment/common/Configuration -Force`
-  + `Add-SreConfig -configId <SRE config ID>`
+  + SRE: `Show-FullConfig -configType sre -configId <SRE config ID> | ConvertTo-JSON`
-+ A full configuration file for the new SRE will be created at `environment_configs/full/sre_<SRE config ID>_full_config.json` .
-This file is used by the subsequent steps in the SRE deployment.
-+ You may want to commit this new full configuration file to the Safe Haven repository
+  + SHM: `Show-FullConfig -configType shm -shmId edtest2 | ConvertTo-JSON`

 ## :cop: Prepare SHM environment